This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Wash your hands and put on gloves.

 - Suction your trach.

-- Remove the inner cannula and soak it in hydrogen peroxide for 10 to 15 minutes.
-Use a soft brush or pipe cleaner to clean the inside and outside of your inner cannula.
-Make sure to remove all blood and dried mucus.
+- Remove the inner cannula.
+Clean the inside and outside of the cannula.
+Use hydrogen peroxide and a soft brush or pipe cleaner as directed.
+Make sure you remove all blood and dried mucus.

 - Rinse the inner cannula with sterile saline and replace it into the outer cannula.
 It should snap into place.

 - If you cannot clean the cannula well, throw it away and use a new inner cannula.

 - Check the cuff pressure at least once each day.
 Your healthcare provider will show you how to check your cuff pressure.
 Ask him how much air should be in your cuff.
 You may need to add or remove air from your cuff.
 It is important that your cuff contains the correct amount of air.
 This will prevent breathing problems or damage to your airway.

 - Keep water and other materials out of your trach tube.
 Do not swim.
 Use a shower shield or trach cap while you bathe.
 This will prevent water from entering your airway.
 Do not use powders or sprays near your trach tube.

 Care for your skin around your trach tube:

 Clean your skin at least once each day.
 You may need to clean it more often if you cough up a lot of thick mucus.
 You may need someone to help you clean your skin.